UW-INFO442-SP24/ui-unicorns/README.md

 ## Features

-Seattle Safe Haven offers a variety of features designed to empower individuals on their journey towards safety and healing:
+Seattle Safe Haven offers a variety of features designed to empower individuals on their journey toward safety and healing:

 **Navigation Bar:**